SoftUni-Internal/interactive-content/EN/03-Software-Development-Concepts/02-Fundamental-Software-Engineering-Concepts.md

   - They only access their input arguments and return an output.
   - I will give you examples later.

-Functional programming is **declarative**  programing approach (not  **imperative** ),

-- which means that instead of describing an algorithm how to do something step by step,
-- functional developers describe the result by functions and compositions of functions.
+Functional programming is **declarative**  programing approach (not  **imperative** ), which means that instead of describing an algorithm how to do something step by step, functional developers describe the result by functions and compositions of functions.

 The **program state** flows through pure functions, where one function passes its output data as input to other function.

-- I will illustrate how this happens with **examples** later.

 What is a **pure function**?